Packaging Systems & Design (PSD) Undergraduate Research

 Undergraduate Research

 Our packaging faculty continuously work on state-of-the-art research projects to develop innovative packaging materials and packaging design methods.
 Faculty often have ideas for undergraduate research projects just waiting for interested students to sign up.
-If you would like to be involved in the research conducted in any of our chemistry or engineering laboratories, or in our packaging center, please contact individual faculty members for more information.
+If you would like to be involved in the research conducted in any of our chemistry & engineering laboratories, or in our packaging center, please contact individual faculty members for more information.

 Work in Our Packaging Center

-Our Center for Packaging and Unit Load Design (CPULD), which encompasses our Amazon Certified Testing lab, IKEA certified testing lab, Cold Chain Research and Testing Lab, Corrugated Materials Lab, Distribution Packaging Lab, and the Pallet and Unit Load Testing Lab, has been working with the packaging industry for almost 50 years.
+The Center for Packaging and Unit Load Design (CPULD), which encompasses our Amazon Certified Testing lab, IKEA certified testing lab, Cold Chain Research and Testing Lab, Corrugated Materials Lab, Distribution Packaging Lab, and the Pallet and Unit Load Testing Lab, has been working with the packaging industry for 50 years.

 Student Design Competitions

 Many student design competitions offer opportunities for our students to use recently gained packaging skills to redesign commercial packages.
-Our department's students get involved in a wide range of competitions each year.
-Consider joining the Packaging Club to compete in packaging competitions.
+Our department's PSD club students get involved in a wide range of competitions each year.
+The Packaging Club is very active and hosts the annual Packaging Job Expo where numerous companies come to VT's campus to meet with and interview students for upcoming internships, coops, and full-time career positions.

 Undergraduate Research Fellowship